-- If your choice is not available, please note it on the back of this form.
-S5 must choose 5 subjects, S6 choose at least 4. • - Pupils going into S5 MUST not "crash" a subject.
-You should pick your 5 strongest subjects from S4 - Higher Psychology may be delivered by a visiting lecturer or off campus - Some courses are S6 only due to the nature of the course content and limited resources to deliver these courses
+- • - If your choice is not available, please note it on the back of this form.
+S5 must choose 5 subjects, S6 choose at least 4.
+Pupils going into S5 MUST not "crash" a subject.
+You should pick your 5 strongest subjects from S4 •

+- Some courses are S6 only due to the nature of the course content and limited resources to deliver these courses.

-Please return to your Guidance Teacher by 06/02/2019
+Please return to your Guidance Teacher by 03/02/2020